mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/manage-rbac-roles.md

 ### Create custom roles using the HTTP API

-The following examples show you how to create a custom role using the Grafana HTTP API.
+The following examples show you how to create a custom role using the Mosaicoo HTTP API.
 For more information about the HTTP API, refer to [Create a new custom role]({{< relref "../../developers/http_api/access_control.md#create-a-new-custom-role" >}}).

 > **Note:** You cannot create a custom role with permissions that you do not have.
 For example, if you only have `users:create` permissions, then you cannot create a role that includes other permissions.